 You can also create nested hotbars, though this is quite a bit more complicated.
 I recommend following a YouTube tutorial, that’s what I did.
 Personally I love using this; I find it makes everything feel so much more compact and organized.

 Remember that macros are not meant to completely automate combat.
 That wouldn’t be very fun or engaging, and this is a game after all.
-Square Enix has made sure that macros are generally less effective at combat than an actual player, at least in most aspects.
+Square Enix has made sure that macros are generally less effective at combat than the average player, at least in most aspects.

-Some people discover macros in this game and they try to be a little too clever with them.
-They might try to macro a three-step melee combo onto one button to save hotbar space, or make combat easier, and on the surface it seems to work.
-What needs to be understood however is just how severely this cuts your effectiveness in battle.
+Some people discover macros in this game and they try to be a little too clever with them, thinking it will be a definite improvement with no drawbacks.
+They might try to macro a three-step melee combo onto one button to save hotbar space, or make combat easier, and on the surface, yes it can be done.
+What I think needs to be understood however is how this cuts your effectiveness in battle.